-- 25 For mixtures, it should be noted that the requirements for information are different according to Annex I and Annex II of Commission Regulation (EU) No. 453/2010 (i.e. the 26 27 versions of Annex II of REACH in force from 1 December 2010 and that in force from 1 28 June 2015).
-Until 1 June 2015 it is information on relevant effects (based on DPD), as 29 listed above, which must be provided.
-From 1 June 2015 the relevant hazard classes 30 (based on CLP) for which information must be provided are the same as for substances 31 (indeed the corresponding legal text no longer differentiates between the requirements for substances and mixtures with respect to these hazard classes).
-However it should be 32 33 noted that in the case of mixtures for which relevant information on the component 34 substances is available (e.g. LD50, acute toxicity estimates (ATE), LC50) this must also 35 be provided in addition to information applying to the mixture as placed on the market. - For further information on how mixtures should be classified reference should be made to the CLP regulation itself (in particular Article 6 of CLP). - When a mixture has been classified according to CLP using an Acute Toxicity Estimate (ATE), the value of the calculated ATE{mix} should be included in this subsection, for example using a structure as follows:
+- 28 For mixtures, it should be noted that the requirements for information were different according - 29 to Annex I and Annex II of Commission Regulation (EU) No. 453/2010 (i.e. the versions of - 30 Annex II of REACH in force from 1 December 2010 and that in force from 1 June 2015).
+Until 1 - 31 June 2015 it was information on relevant effects (based on DPD), as listed above, which - 32 were to be provided.
+Since 1 June 2015, the relevant hazard classes (based on CLP) for - 33 which information must be provided are the same as for substances (indeed the corresponding - 34 legal text no longer differentiates between the requirements for substances and mixtures with - respect to these hazard classes).
+However it should be noted that in the case of mixtures for - 36 which relevant information on the component substances is available (e.g. LD50, acute toxicity - 37 estimates (ATE), LC50) this must also be provided in addition to information applying to the - 38 mixture as placed on the market. - 39 For further information on how mixtures should be classified reference should be made to the - 40 CLP regulation itself (in particular Article 6 of CLP). - 41 When a mixture has been classified according to CLP using an Acute Toxicity Estimate (ATE), - 42 the value of the calculated ATE{mix} should be included in this subsection, for example using a - 43 structure as follows:

-1 If information on the mixture itself is not available for a certain hazard class or 2 differentiation but several substances in it have the same health effect, this effect may be mentioned for the mixture and not for the individual substances.
-3 4 In the absence of specific data on the mixture regarding interactions between 5 component substances, assumptions must not be made and instead the relevant health effects of each substance must be listed separately (see Annex II point 11.1.12.2.)
-6 7 It should be noted that, as for substances, it is a requirement that other relevant 8 information on adverse health effects must be included even when not required by the 9 classification criteria.
-This section needs to be checked for consistency in particular with the following 10 sections: 11 12 Section 2 Hazards identification 13 Section 4 First aid measures Section 6 Accidental release measures 14 Section 7 Handling and storage 15 Section 8 Exposure controls/personal protection 16 Section 9 Physical and Chemical properties 17 Section 13 Disposal considerations 18 19 Section 14 Transport information Section 15 Regulatory information 20 21 An example of how the structure of this section could look for the case of a substance is 22
+- If information on the mixture itself is not available for a certain hazard class or differentiation but several substances in it have the same health effect, this effect may be mentioned for the mixture and not for the individual substances.

+- 5 In the absence of specific data on the mixture regarding interactions between component

+- 6 substances, assumptions must not be made and instead the relevant health effects of each

+- 7 substance must be listed separately (see Annex II point 11.1.12.2.)

+- 8 It should be noted that, as for substances, it is a requirement that other relevant information

+- 9 on adverse health effects must be included even when not required by the classification

+- 10 criteria.

+- 11 This section needs to be checked for consistency in particular with the following sections:

+- Section 2 Hazards identification

+- Section 4 First aid measures

+- Section 6 Accidental release measures

+- Section 7 Handling and storage

+- Section 8 Exposure controls/personal protection

+- Section 9 Physical and Chemical properties

+- Section 13 Disposal considerations

+- Section 14 Transport information

+- Section 15 Regulatory information

+An example of how the structure of this section could look for the case of a substance is given below: